 The favored trap of the Mountain Man was the #4 Newhouse beaver trap.
 Sewel Newhouse started making the #4 beaver trap in Oneida Co., New York in 1823.
 Newhouse joined forces with the Oneida Trap Company in 1848.
 Beaver traps produced by the new company were stamped Newhouse Oneida Community on the pan of the trap.
-After 1886, the company stamped the name Victor on the pan.
+After 1886, the company cot out a V on the pan.
 Since the original Newhouse beaver traps, there has been little change in design except to become lighter.
 On average, the weight of the beaver trap has gone from five pounds to two and a half pounds.
 A trapper with a camp tender usually carried six traps, so weight was an important factor.

 The Newhouse beaver trap pictured above is through the courtesy of Diana and Tim Waycott, Trapper Inn, Jackson, Wyoming.
 There is an excellent collection of early traps in the lobby of the Trapper Inn on North Cache Street in Jackson.